-- Except for St. Louis County, each member County Board of Commissioners appoints two members.
-St. Louis County is entitled to three members appointed by the County Board of Commissioners. - Members appointed by each county having a Board of Health are selected from among those persons currently serving on that county's Board of Health or County Health Advisory Committee. - Of the members appointed by member County Boards of Commissioners, at least one member shall be a County Commissioner.
+- Members appointed by each county having a Board of Health are selected from among those persons currently serving on that county's Board of Health or County Health Advisory Committee. - Of the members appointed by member County Boards of Commissioners, at least one member shall be a County Commissioner.

-The primary activities of the Board are to protect and promote the health of the general population within the counties by emphasizing the prevention of disease, injury, disability, and preventable death through the promotion of effective coordination and use of community resources, and by extending health services into the community.
+The primary activities of the Community Health Board are to protect and promote the health of the general population within the counties by emphasizing the prevention of disease, injury, disability, and preventable death through the promotion of effective coordination and use of community resources, and by extending health services into the community.

-St. Louis County reports the financial transactions of the Board in an agency fund on its annual financial statements.
+St. Louis County reports the financial transactions of the Community Health Board in an agency fund on its annual financial statements.